Arizona State University (Archeology)

 I am listing many of my accomplishments below because it indicates a good understanding of all the skills a good tutor needs to be successful with children.
 I have taught myself many of these skills.
 I have very strong research skills, and am very good at finding resources to help others.

-If I come to student location and student is not available, the charge will stand.
+If I come to student location and student is not available, the charge will stand except for medical and legitimate emergencies.

 Anne was a great help to me.
 She helped me with my paper and has a lot knowledge with writing and formatting.
 She was a great help and very patient.